 The young South African soprano Vuvu Mpofu is already entering the international spotlight with her shimmering vocal quality and technique, boundless musicality, and authentic stage presence.
 Not yet 30, the singer is winning plaudits on the worlds’s stages for the warmth, elegance, and verve she brings to virtuosic coloratura repertoire.
 In 2019, she was awarded the prestigious John Christie Award at the Glyndebourne Festival, and she is also a recent prizewinner at the Operalia Competition and the Hans Gabor Belvedere Singing Competition.

-Further upcoming engagements include her debut for Washington National Opera as Gilda and her role and house debut as Adina in Donizetti’s L’elisir d’amore at Seattle Opera; Vuvu also looks forward to returning to the Vlaamse Oper; the Glyndebourne Festival, and to her debut with the Chamber Orchestra of Europe at the Mozartwoche in Salzburg, with Robin Ticciati.
+Further upcoming engagements include her debut for Washington National Opera as Gilda; her role and house debut as Adina in Donizetti’s L’elisir d’amore at Seattle Opera; her role debut as Violetta La Traviata in a new production for Saint Gallen and Leila Le pêcheurs de Perles for Cape Town Opera; Vuvu also looks forward to returning to the Vlaamse Oper; the Glyndebourne Festival, and to her debut with the Chamber Orchestra of Europe at the Mozartwoche in Salzburg, with Robin Ticciati.

-A graduate of the University of Cape Town and a former member of the Cape Town Opera Studio, she has appeared with Cape Town Opera as Gilda Rigoletto; Violetta La Traviata; Rosina Il barbiere di Siviglia; Micaela Carmen and Pamina Die Zauberflöte.
+A graduate of the University of Cape Town and a former member of the Cape Town Opera Studio, she has appeared with Cape Town Opera as Gilda Rigoletto; Rosina Il barbiere di Siviglia; Micaela Carmen and Pamina Die Zauberflöte.

 Biography not for publication, for an up to date version please contact Oliver Clarke.